-An industry association pointed to disagreements in the selection and interpretation of ecotoxicity data between the CLH report and the REACH dossier, but agreed with the proposal.
+An industry association pointed to disagreements in the selection and interpretation of ecotoxicity data between the CLH report and the REACH registration dossier.
+The suggestion was to classify as Aquatic Acute 1 (M=10) and as Aquatic Chronic 2.
 Four MSCAs objected to the use of the TICKET-UWM, for several reasons.
 Among them the fact that the model is designed for shallow lakes (so is not representative of turbulent or flowing systems or circumstances where sediment is not present), it includes significant assumptions about transformation to sulfides, and uses default assumptions for factors (like concentration of the particulate matter) that may vary spatially and temporally.
 One MSCA pointed out that dissolution data for copper (II) oxide (CuO) show an increase in dissolved copper ion concentrations by a factor of four between day 7 and day 28 at a loading rate of 1 mg/L, which does not suggest rapid transformation to less soluble forms.
 The lack of an existing international agreement about how to apply the rapid removal concept was also highlighted (including by one other CA, although they did not object to the approach taken).
-These four CAs therefore indicated that dissolved copper (II) ions should not be considered to be rapidly removed from the aquatic environment, and that the chronic classification should therefore be Aquatic Chronic 1 (M-factor of 1 or 10) rather than Aquatic Chronic 2.
+These four CAs therefore indicated that dissolved copper (II) ions should not be considered to be rapidly removed from the aquatic environment, and that the proposed chronic M-factor should therefore be 10 rather than 1.
 In response, the dossier submitter agreed that copper (II) ions cannot currently be considered to be rapidly removed from the water column, and proposed changes to the proposed classification accordingly.